 Architect: David Nossiter Architects

 This incredible barn conversion on the border of Essex and Suffolk extends to over 5,500 sq ft and is, in the words of the architect behind the design, “of cathedral-like proportions”.
+It has recently won the prestigious Restoration of the Year at The Sunday Times British Homes Awards.

 The conversion was overseen by David Nossiter, a celebrated London-based architect, and incorporates five bedrooms, a bathroom, a living room and dining room all arranged around a spectacular central reception hall.
 The kitchen occupies a portion of the central space and there is also an enclosed utility room / second kitchen, pantry and WC.